alexmic/alexmic.github.com/_posts/2013-04-03-building-a-template-engine.md

 The last step in the pipeline is to render the AST to HTML.
 We visit all the nodes in the AST and call *render()* passing as a parameter the context given to the template.
-During rendering we will need to deduce whether we are dealing with literals or context variables that need to be resolved.
-For this, we will use [ast.literal_eval()](http://docs.python.org/2/library/ast.html#ast.literal%5Feval) which can safely evaluate strings containing Python code.
-Here's our resolving function:
+During rendering we will need to deduce whether we are dealing with literals or context variable names that need to be resolved.
+For this, we will use [ast.literal_eval()](http://docs.python.org/2/library/ast.html#ast.literal%5Feval) which can safely evaluate strings containing Python code:

 {% highlight python %}
-def resolve_in_context(name, context):
+def eval_expression(expr):
     try:
-        return ast.literal_eval(name)
+        return 'literal', ast.literal_eval(expr)
     except ValueError, SyntaxError:
+        return 'name', expr
+{% endhighlight %}

+If we are dealing with a context variable name instead of a literal then we need to resolve it by searching for its value in the context.
+We need to take care of dotted names and names that reference the parent context.
+Here's our resolving function which is the final piece of the puzzle:

+{% highlight python %}
+def resolve(name, context):
     if name.startswith('..'):
         context = context.get('..', {})
         name = name[2:]
-        if name in context:
+    try:
+        for tok in name.split('.'):
+            context = context[tok]
-            return context[name]
+        return context
-        else:
-            raise TemplateContextError("cannot resolve '%s'" % name)
+    except KeyError:
+        raise TemplateContextError(name)
 {% endhighlight %}

-If *name* cannot be evaluated as a literal then we assume it is a context variable and seek its value in the context.

 ### Conclusion

 I hope this academic exercise gave you a taste of how the internals of a templating engine might work.
 This is far and away from production quality but it can serve as the basis of better things.
-You can find the full code on Github.
+You can find the full code on [Github](https://github.com/alexmic/microtemplates).

+*Huge thanks* to Nassos Hadjipapas, Alex Loizou, Panagiotis Papageorgiou and Gearoid O'Rourke for reviewing.